MPA Advising FAQ

 Welcome to Rockefeller College!

 Hello and welcome to Rockefeller College.
-If you’re reading this, you probably were just admitted to the Rockefeller College Master’s of Public Administration Program, were assigned me as an advisor, and received a welcome email from me with a link to this post.
+If you’re reading this, you’re probably attending the Rockefeller College Master’s of Public Administration Program and were assigned me as an advisor.
 (If you’re reading this because you were exploring my site and stumbled upon this post, go ahead and click away - this will be quite irrelevant to you.)
 Perhaps you’re wondering why I have directed you to a post on my professional website as an incoming advisee.
 Well, in my time at Rockefeller College, I’ve begun to realize that many students enter the program a little confused about navigating the bureaucracy of a university, a little confused about who to go to for what information, and anxious to get quick resolutions to these problems.
 I’ve also come to realize that I field many of the same questions repeatedly early on so I have found life might be a little easier for all involved if I simply created a central repository to house all of this information as a starting point for most common questions.

 I will structure this post with a general overview of the process for selecting classes, a more detailed set of starting semester courses, and some thoughts on common paths among students typically assigned to me for advising.